iree-org/iree/docs/get_started/generic_vulkan_env_setup.md

 the Vulkan application to one or more ICDs.

 It's highly recommned to read the
-[Architecture of the Vulkan Loader Interfaces Overview][VulkanArchOverview] to get a general understanding of what these components are and how they interact with one another.
+[Architecture of the Vulkan Loader Interfaces Overview][vulkanarchoverview] to get a general understanding of what these components are and how they interact with one another.